I have seen lots of 7.3 Ford Powerstroke trucks suffering from low or inconsistent fuel pressure.

 In any case, take the truck to your mechanic for a thorough check.
 Step by step troubleshooting can only find out the faulty parts.
 Then, replace or repair them.

 However, using some special tools, you can do it by yourself at home.
-Here’s a YouTube video link that shows how to do it properly.

 Is Fixing 7.3 Powerstroke Low Fuel Pressure Expensive?